Connect with us

 Wiring a house is a potentially hazardous task.
 PHOTO | COURTESY

-While electrical house wiring is a task best completed by an electrician, wiring a house can be done as a DIY project by following these easy-to-follow steps:
+While electrical house wiring is best left to a licensed electrician, you can tackle some tasks as a DIY project by following these 7 easy steps.

 1. Disconnect power

-Cutting off power is the first step before attempting any electric wiring in your home.
+Cutting off power is the first step before attempting any electrical wiring installation in house.
 Ask your power supplier to cut off service to your house or, at the very least, switch off the power leads from your house meter.

 3. Set up a connection